 Stephanie Cross was the ghostwriter for Genesis guitarist Mike Rutherford's memoir The Living Years (Constable, 2014), a Sunday Times bestseller.
-She is also a highly experienced literary journalist, reviewing regularly for the Daily Mail and the Times Literary Supplement.
-Her work has also appeared in the Guardian, Daily Telegraph and Observer, and she was a researcher for Ian Hamilton Collected Poems (ed.
-Alan Jenkins, Faber, 2009).
-Educated at the University of Cambridge, she gained a BA in English in 2002 and an M.Phil in English Studies (distinction) in 2005.
+She is also a highly experienced literary journalist, reviewing regularly for the Daily Mail among other publications.
+Stephanie was educated at the University of Cambridge and holds a BA in English and an MPhil in English Studies (Distinction).
 She has acted as a freelance manuscript consultant to the David Godwin Literary Agency, mentored writers through Shape Arts, a disability-led arts organisation, and in 2006 was recognised by the Arts Council, East “Escalator” talent scheme as one of the ten best emerging prose writers in the Eastern region.

 Heather Dyer writes picture books and novels for children aged 7-11.
 The Girl with the Broken Wing was one of Richard and Judy’s ‘Best Children’s Books Ever’, and The Boy in the Biscuit Tin was nominated for the Galaxy Best British Children’s Book Award.
 Her books have been broadcast on Radio 4, and are studied in schools at Key Stage 2.
 Heather also teaches creative writing at Aberyswyth University, where she is the current Royal Literary Fund Fellow.

 Gill Farrer-Halls is the author of eighteen published non-fiction books in the Mind Body Spirit genre, including The Illustrated Encyclopaedia of Buddhist Wisdom, Working with Karma and The Aromatherapy Bible.
 She has also edited several published non-fiction titles.
 A practising aromatherapist, she has been a Principal Teacher and Examiner with the International Federation of Aromatherapists for many years.
 Gill occasionally works as Production Manager/Producer for The Meridian Trust Buddhist Film & Video Archive and has produced and directed many of their DVD programmes of the Dalai Lama and other Buddhist teachers.

 Gill has a BA in English, Film and Drama, and has studied on two post-graduate courses: firstly in theories and teaching of composition, and deconstructionism applied to poetry, and more recently in creative writing and self-development.
 She has also attended several creative writing courses with the Arvon Foundation and is currently working on the second draft of a novel.